edogambacorta/portfolio-website/memory-bank/progress.md

    - Develop content for Portfolio and Insights sections

 2. Styling and Design:
-   - Implement full responsive design using Tailwind CSS
+   - Further refine responsive design using Tailwind CSS
-   - Create and apply a cohesive color scheme
+   - Create and apply a cohesive color scheme across all components
    - Optimize typography and overall visual design

 3. Functionality:
-   - Implement navigation and routing between sections
    - Create form functionality for the contact section
    - Integrate Calendly or similar tool for booking strategy sessions